Our People

 Undergraduate Research Assistant she/her/hers

-Xansa is from the Chicago suburbs and is a third-year Public Health major on the pre-med track.
+Xansa is from the Chicago suburbs and is a fourth-year Public Health major on the pre-med track.
 She is passionate about healthcare policy and the intersection of technology and medicine.
 Outside of the lab, she enjoys swimming, scuba, diving, and tennis.

 Olivia Williams